Palaeoecology Research Services

 • plant macrofossils, pollen, wood

-• human bone
+• animal and human bone

 • insects and other non-mollusc invertebrates